 Satay Beef Noodles

-Tender velveted chicken cooked in a rich satay sauce made from dried shrimp, spices, coconut milk, and peanut butter.
-Slowly built, then finished over heat and served immediately.
+Egg noodles stir-fried with tender velveted beef, vegetables, and a rich satay sauce made with dried shrimp, lemongrass, curry spices, coconut milk, and peanut butter.
+Finished over high heat and served immediately.

 - Total Time: 45 minutes